GeoMigrata/dotMigrata/USAGE.md

 ### Using Custom Person Types with Snapshots

-**Version 0.6.4+** introduces complete support for custom person types in snapshots.
-You can now:
+The framework supports custom person types in snapshots.
+You can:

 - Save and load snapshots with custom person types
 - Implement custom serialization for additional properties